 How do I start using Evernote?

-While Evernote is free to download and use it does come with a lot of restrictions: You can only sync notes between two devices for free; you can't access notes offline; and you can upload only 60MB worth of content a month.
-That doesn't even begin to cover the features you miss out on.
+While Evernote is free to download and use it does come with a lot of restrictions: You can only sync notes between two devices for free; you can’t access notes offline; and you can upload only 60MB worth of content a month, which isn’t much if you use it regularly.
+That doesn’t even begin to cover the features you miss out on, such as PDF markup, email forwarding to Evernote, syncing across unlimited devices (free users are only allowed two synced devices), offline notebook access, and text search in PDF and Microsoft Office files.